tock/tock/doc/reference/trd106-completion-codes.md

 Abstract
 -------------------------------
-This document describes the expected behavior of application completion codes when terminating via the `exit` syscall, as described in [TRD 104][exit-syscall].
+This advisory document describes the expected behavior of application completion codes when terminating via the `exit` syscall, as described in [TRD 104][exit-syscall].

 1 Introduction
 ===============================